 Phelps is a lifetime member of the Golden Key National Honors Society, inducted in fall of 1996

 Phelps is a member of the National Communication Association (NCA) and NCA Game Studies Division

 Phelps is a member of multple program committees, review panels, and assessment teams, and has served as a reviewer and outside evaluator for promotion and tenure, as well as program and center evalation, at multiple universities as noted in his CV.

-Phelps has served as a judge or advisor to several contests and game challenges including those at Games 4 Change, Microsoft Imagine Cup (multiple years including world-wide finals), Games+Learning+Society, the New York State Gamedev Challenge, the Gotland Game Competition and others.
+Phelps has served as a judge or advisor to several contests and game challenges including those at Games 4 Change, Microsoft Imagine Cup (multiple years including world-wide finals), Games+Learning+Society, the New York State Gamedev Challenge, the Gotland Game Competition (pictured below) and others.

 Recent External Articles & Coverage

 The following is a brief list of articles that feature interviews or discussions with Professor Phelps and are recent enough to be meaningful.
 Additional interviews and press clippings are noted in his CV, and are largely searchable online.

 The following are a list of university news articles that either (a) directly quote Professor Phelps, (b) report on the activities or accomplishments of the MAGIC Center or School of Interactive Games & Media during his tenure as director, or (c) report advances in projects or activities for which he was involved as a member of the project team or advisor.

 GLOBAL CONTACT INFORMATION: Email: andymphelps -at- gmail.com HEVGA Email: andy -at- hevga.org Pronoun: He/Him/His